hhidatasettechs-oss/HHI/GOVERNANCE.md

 # Hollow House Institute — Governance Stack

-This document describes how Hollow House Institute (HHI) assets are **governed, protected, audited, and licensed**.
+This document defines the mandatory governance structure applied to all Hollow House Institute (HHI) assets.

-It is intentionally structural, not promotional.
+HHI is designed as a non-clinical, non-diagnostic, identity-protective system.
+All assets are subject to audit, licensing constraints, and release controls.
+No asset, output, or derivative use may bypass this structure.

 HHI is designed to remain **non-clinical, non-extractive, and identity-protective** by default.